inmation/inmation-web-docs/webtrend/README.md

 ## 2. DataStudio and the WebTrend

-Newest version of DataStudio supports the WebTrend.
+DataStudio version 1.46 or higher supports the WebTrend.
 To open a WebTrend in the DataStudio choose item in the I/O model ,right mouse click on the selected item and choose add items to WebTrend.
 WebTrend will be displayed in the display section of the DataStudio.

 ## 3. Visual KPI and WebTrend

 The users of Visual KPI can benefit from the WebTrend too, as it can be embedded into Visual KPI dashboard.

-## 4. Configurations
+## 4. Deployment

-What do you need in order to use WebTrend?
-The only requirement is inmation Web API version 1.46 or higher.
+WebTrend is shipped with inmation Web API since version 1.46.
+WebTrend can be accessed via the following URL: http(s)://%Web API host name%:8002/static/webtrend